eventvision-robotics/iros_workshop/README.md

-# Event SLAM Competition
+# Event SLAM Challenge

 We introduce a benchmarking framework for the task of **event-based state estimation**, featuring:

 * **A novel dataset** that complements missing characteristics in existing ones
 * **A novel evaluation metric** that can fairly measure the operation boundaries of event-based solutions

-This framework is instantiated through an **IROS 2025 Workshop Competition** that benchmarks state-of-the-art methods, yielding insights into optimal architectures and persistent challenges.
+This framework is instantiated through an **IROS 2025 Workshop Challenge** that benchmarks state-of-the-art methods, yielding insights into optimal architectures and persistent challenges.

-Please visit the competition websites for more details: [Overview](https://nail-hnu.github.io/EvSLAM/index.html) and [Submission](https://www.codabench.org/competitions/9407/)
+Please visit the challenge websites for more details: [Overview](https://nail-hnu.github.io/EvSLAM/index.html) and [Submission](https://www.codabench.org/competitions/9407/)

-Any questions about the competition can be directed at <a href="mailto:junkainiu@hnu.edu.cn">junkainiu@hnu.edu.cn</a>.
+Any questions about the challenge can be directed at <a href="mailto:junkainiu@hnu.edu.cn">junkainiu@hnu.edu.cn</a>.

 # Workshop Organizers
 <div style="text-align: center;">